jcaillon/valet/docs/content/docs/300.libraries/coproc.md

 - `${redirectLogs}` _as bool_:

-  (optional) Redirect the logs of the coproc instead of printing them in the current file descriptor.
+  (optional) Redirect the logs of the coproc instead of printing them in the current log file descriptor.
   The accumulated logs of the coproc will be available in the completed callback function.

   (defaults to false)